 The good old Speccy

-In the last few years, I’ve been playing ‘catch up’ with all things related to the ZX Spectrum – the machine that kicked off my various hobbies and, in the long run, my career.
+Roll forward over 25 years, and I find myself playing ‘catch up’ with all things related to the ZX Spectrum: the machine that kicked off my various hobbies.
+Also, in the long run, my career.
 I’ve delved into all manner of ZX Spectrum related groups on Facebook, esp.
 Spectrum for Everyone and Sinclair For Sale (got to pick up the bargains!).

-So as a replacement, I’ve ordered a +3 (with +3e ROMs) from Mutant Caterpillar Games.
-I’ll also be ordering a ZX-MMC which is a internal dual SD/Micro SD card interface.
-This will be installed into the +3 before it’s sent to me.
-This is mainly because as I am not a hardware person!) and when it all arrives, the +2b will be consigned to a dustbin and/or sold on Sinclair For Sale for someone to tinker with.
+Back in 2017, I ordered a +3 (with +3e ROMs) from Mutant Caterpillar Games.
+I also ordered a ZX-MMC (from 8Bits4ever) which is a internal dual SD/Micro SD card interface.
+This was installed into the +3 before it was sent to me.
+This is mainly because as I am not a hardware person, I would probably end up breaking both the interface and killing off the +2b!

 When it’s all set up I plan to ..

 I used to, back in my teenage years, send backups of the latest titles to Lerm Software to help them to develop their Tape Copier tools.
-I’ve kept a letter which they sent me back in 1987 where they were thanking me for this which I’ll post up here at some point 🙂 I’m still on the lookout for any Lerm Software tools on 3″ disk though, as I only have Kobrahsoft’s SC5 disk at present.
+I’ve kept a letter which they sent me back in 1987 where they were thanking me for this.
+I’ll post up here at some point 🙂 I’m still on the lookout for any Lerm Software tools on 3″ disk though, as I only have Kobrahsoft’s SC5 disk at present.

 Also with the impending release in March/April 2018 of the Spectrum Next machine – which I backed the dog’s doodah version with the Raspberry Pi inside – there’s some hope for ‘modern’ day hacking and coding on this machine too 🙂